 In the Japanese language we use the ideogram onna [女] to refer to female or female gender.
 We also use other compound words of the ideogram [女] such as shoujo [少女] which means young woman or girl and also josei [女性] which means adult woman.

-Onna [女] can also be used as component or radical other ideograms that also refer to the female gender as imouto [妹] which means little sister or ane [姉] which means big sister.
-Together these ideograms form shimai [姉妹] which means sister(s).
+Onna [女] can also be used as component or radical of other ideograms that also refer to the female sex as imouto [妹] meaning younger sister or ane [姉] meaning big sister.
+Together these ideograms form shimai [姉妹] meaning sister(s).